TN - My Home Town!

 For several years our class (1957) and about six other classes have been getting together for a reunion each year held on the first Saturday evening after the 4th of July.
 We meet in the cafeteria at Richland High School.
 A few years ago, we put out an invitation for everyone that had ever attended CHS to come and be with us.
 We are having a very nice crowd each year with good food, fellowship, and everyone is having a ball.

-The NEXT CHS reunion will be held on the first Saturday following the 4th of July from 5 to 10 PM.
-It will be held at Richland School and our meal will be catered by the Hickory House Restaurant in Pulaski at a cost of $10.00 per person.
+The NEXT CHS reunion will be held on the first Saturday following the 4th of July from 3 to 9 PM.
+It will be held at Richland School and our meal will be catered.
 Please get the word out to everyone who might like to attend.
-Have them contact Maurice E. Woodard, 300 Gunter Smith Road, Pulaski, TN 38478, Phone: 931-363-8774 or you can email him at firstname.lastname@example.org.
+Have them contact Maurice E. Woodard, 118 Mimi Circle Pulaski, TN 38478, Phone: 931-363-8774 or you can email him at firstname.lastname@example.org.

 I have enjoyed putting the Campbellsville web site together, but it will never be finished.
 There will always be more that we can add to it as we go along.
 I especially need pictures of CHS, old homes, and stores that have been torn down or destroyed.
 I would like to have your input.
 Send me your suggestions, corrections, and comments and be sure and sign the Guest Book.